Reasons for leave without pay. Providing leave without pay. Will it affect work experience?

 DB- Annual additional leave without pay

-Days of unpaid leave are completely excluded from the billing period when calculating average earnings, regardless of its duration.
-The basis is subparagraph "e" of paragraph 5 of the Regulations on the specifics of the procedure for calculating the average wage, approved by the decree of the Government of the Russian Federation of 12.24.2007
+Days of unpaid leave are completely excluded from the calculation period when calculating average earnings, regardless of its duration.
+Reason - subparagraph “e” of paragraph 5 of the Regulations on the specifics of the procedure for calculating average wages, approved by the Decree of the Government of the Russian Federation dated December 24, 2007

 Guarantees for an employee on leave without pay

-As a rule, an employee cannot be dismissed at the initiative of the employer during the period of his stay on such leave.
-Since, according to the employee, cannot be dismissed at the initiative of the employer during the period of his stay on vacation, with the exception of the case of liquidation of the organization or the termination of activities by an individual entrepreneur.
+As a rule, an employee cannot be dismissed at the initiative of the employer while he is on such leave.
+Since, according to the employee, he cannot be dismissed at the initiative of the employer while he is on vacation, with the exception of the case of liquidation of the organization or termination of activities by an individual entrepreneur.

-The hospital allowance must also be paid when an employee falls ill or is injured while on annual leave - basic or additional (clause 1 of part 1 of article 9 of the Law of December 29, 2006 No. 255-FZ).
-During the illness, the vacation period is extended.
-At the request of the employee, the unused part of the vacation can be provided to him immediately or transferred to the future (Article 124 of the Labor Code of the Russian Federation).
+Sickness benefits must also be paid when the employee himself gets sick or is injured while on annual leave - main or additional (clause 1, part 1, article 9 of the Law of December 29, 2006 No. 255-FZ).
+During illness, the vacation period is extended.
+At the employee’s request, the unused part of the vacation can be provided to him immediately or transferred to the future (Article 124 of the Labor Code of the Russian Federation).

-For all other periods of leave from work (except for annual vacations) with or without salary, hospital benefits are not paid to employees.
-For example, an employee is not paid an allowance for the day of his participation in a court hearing as a juror, as well as days falling on leave at his own expense or parental leave.
+For all other periods of release from work (except annual holidays) with or without salary, sick leave benefits are not paid to employees.
+For example, an employee is not paid benefits for the day of his participation in court hearing as a juror, as well as days attributable to personal leave or parental leave.

-If during a vacation without pay, the employee went on maternity leave, then the employer is obliged to pay maternity benefits to her, since the employee is an insured person.
-Moreover, unpaid leave must be interrupted from the moment the maternity leave begins.
-The maternity allowance is paid to an employee in the amount of 100% of the average earnings (clause 1 of the Federal Law of December 29, 2006 No. 255-FZ).
+If during unpaid leave the employee went on maternity leave, then the employer is obliged to pay her maternity benefits, since the employee is one of the insured persons.
+Moreover, unpaid leave must be interrupted from the moment maternity leave begins.
+Maternity benefits are paid to the employee in the amount of 100% of average earnings (clause 1 of Federal Law No. 255-FZ of December 29, 2006).

-If the employee does not have actually accrued wages and actually worked days in the billing period and before it, the average earnings should be calculated on the basis of the official salary, the tariff rate of the category established for the employee, the official salary, and salary (remuneration).
-The basis is clause 11 of the Regulations on the specifics of the procedure for calculating benefits for temporary disability, for pregnancy and childbirth to citizens subject to compulsory social insurance, approved by Decree of the Government of the Russian Federation of June 15, 2007 No. 375.
+If the employee does not have actually accrued wages and actually worked days in the pay period and before it, the average earnings must be calculated based on the official salary, the tariff rate established for the category of the employee, the official salary, and allowance (remuneration).
+Reason - clause 11 of the Regulations on the specifics of the procedure for calculating benefits for temporary disability, pregnancy and childbirth for citizens subject to compulsory social insurance, approved by Decree of the Government of the Russian Federation of June 15, 2007 No. 375.

-This is a violation of labor legislation, for which he can be fined in accordance with parts 1 and 4 of article 5.27 of the Administrative Code of the Russian Federation.
+This is a violation of labor legislation, for which he can be fined in accordance with parts 1 and 4 of Article 5.27 of the Code of Administrative Offenses of the Russian Federation.

-The inadmissibility of forced leaves without pay due to the temporary suspension of the organization's activities was emphasized by the Ministry of Labor of Russia (Resolution of the Ministry of Labor of Russia No. 40 of June 27, 1996).
-In the Labor Code of the Russian Federation, the employee's initiative is also considered a condition for granting leave at his own expense ().
+The inadmissibility of forced leaves without pay due to the temporary suspension of the organization’s activities was emphasized by the Russian Ministry of Labor (Resolution of the Russian Ministry of Labor dated June 27, 1996 No. 40).
+In the Labor Code of the Russian Federation, the employee’s initiative () is also considered a condition for granting leave at one’s own expense.

-A situation when employees, through the fault of the employer, cannot perform their work duties,.
-During downtime, employees need to be paid at least 2/3 of the average earnings (part 1
+A situation where employees, due to the fault of the employer, are unable to fulfill their job duties.
+During downtime, employees must be paid at least 2/3 of their average earnings (Part 1

-When the annual leave is used, and in life there is such a situation that the leave is needed right now, the employee can take additional days of rest by contacting the employer with an application for leave at his own expense.
-What this vacation is, who has the right to use it and what features it has, we will consider in this article.
+When annual leave has been used, and a situation arises in life that vacation is needed right now, the employee can take additional days rest by contacting your employer with an application for leave at your own expense.
+What this leave is, who has the right to use it and what features it has, we will consider in this article.

-Vacation, which is commonly called "at one's own expense", is regulated by Art.
-128 of the Labor Code of the Russian Federation.
-Labor law uses the concept of “unpaid leave”.
+Vacation, which is commonly called “at your own expense,” is regulated by Art.
+128 Labor Code of the Russian Federation.
+IN labor legislation The concept of “vacation without pay” is used.
 It is often also called administrative.

-Based on the rule of law, such leave is granted:
+Based on the law, such leave is granted:

 • for family reasons and other valid reasons;

-• duration, which is agreed between the employee and the employer.
+• duration, which is agreed upon by the employee and the employer.

-This means that the employer is not obliged to provide the employee with unpaid leave, and if the employee's departure during this period is not profitable for him or if he considers the reasons given by the employee to be disrespectful, he can deny him leave (read about the exceptions below).
+This means that the employer is not obliged to provide the employee with unpaid leave, and if it is unprofitable for him to leave the employee during this period or he considers the reasons given by the employee to be unjustified, he can refuse him leave (read about exceptions below).

 Advantages and disadvantages

-In addition to the fact that the vacation we are considering is not paid, the following must also be taken into account:
+In addition to the fact that the vacation we are considering is not paid, you also need to take into account the following:

-• for this period, insurance premiums are not paid, which means that the pension does not grow;
+• no insurance premiums are paid during this period, which means the pension does not increase;

-• if the employee falls ill during this period, the days on which he was on vacation will be excluded from sick leave payments;
+• if an employee falls ill during this period, the days on which he was on vacation will be excluded from sick pay;

-• despite the fact that the maximum term has not been established by the legislator, in art.
-121 of the Labor Code of the Russian Federation there is a rule according to which in the case of a vacation duration of more than 14 days, the calculation of the calendar year for the appointment of paid vacation is shifted by the excess amount.
+• despite the fact that maximum term not established by the legislator, in Art.
+121 of the Labor Code of the Russian Federation there is a rule according to which, in the case of a vacation duration of more than 14 days, the calculation of the calendar year for assigning paid leave is shifted by the amount of the excess.

-However, unpaid leave also has positive aspects.
-All of them consist in the fact that the employee can legally receive a release from work at any time.
+However, unpaid leave also has positive points.
+All of them are that the employee can legally be released from work at any time.
 If, of course, the employer gives his consent and the work process at the enterprise does not suffer from this.
-This is both a safety net for parents of often ill children, and a chance for young fathers to be close to their families in the first days of their child's life, and freedom for those who like to travel.
-It should only be remembered that abuse of this right can have a negative impact on the employee's reputation.
+This is a safety net for parents of frequently ill children, a chance for young fathers to be close to their family in the first days of their child’s life, and freedom for those who love to travel.
+You just need to remember that abuse of this right can have a negative impact on the employee’s reputation.

-Labor legislation guarantees employees a paid vacation (annual and additional).
-However, the employee has the right to count not only on paid vacations: the Labor Code of the Russian Federation provides for the possibility of granting leave without pay.
-Only one article of the code is devoted to this type of vacation.
-Accordingly, employers have many questions related to its application.
-In what cases does the employer not have the right to refuse to grant unpaid leave?
-How to issue it?
-What is the maximum length of unpaid leave?
+Labor legislation guarantees employees paid leave (annual and additional).
+However, an employee has the right to count not only on paid leave: the Labor Code of the Russian Federation provides for the possibility of providing leave without pay.
+This species Only one article of the code is devoted to vacations.
+Accordingly, employers have many questions related to its use.
+In what cases does an employer have no right to refuse to provide unpaid leave?
+How to register it?
+What is the maximum duration of unpaid leave?
 You will find answers to these and some other questions by reading the article.

 When is unpaid leave granted?

 According to Art.
-128 of the Labor Code of the Russian Federation, this type of vacation can be provided:
+128 of the Labor Code of the Russian Federation, leave of this type can be granted:

-1. By the decision of the employer (but, having considered the reason why the employee asks for unpaid leave, and his production capabilities, he may decide to refuse to provide such leave).
+1. At the discretion of the employer (but after considering the reason why the employee requests unpaid leave and his production capabilities, he may decide to refuse to provide such leave).

-2. By virtue of the law (when the employer cannot refuse the employee to grant unpaid leave).
+2. By force of law (when an employer cannot refuse to provide an employee with leave without pay).

-Therefore, before deciding to refuse to grant leave to an employee, one must not only take into account production issues, but also check whether he belongs to the category of workers who cannot be denied leave.
+Therefore, before making a decision to refuse to grant leave to an employee, you need to not only take into account production issues, but also check whether he belongs to the category of employees who cannot be denied leave.

-Let's say a few words about unpaid leave by the employer's decision.
+Let's say a few words about unpaid leave by decision of the employer.
 Part 1 of Art.
-128 of the Labor Code of the Russian Federation established that for family reasons and other valid reasons, the employee, upon his written application, may be granted unpaid leave, the duration of which is determined by agreement between the employee and the employer...
-From this provision, it can be concluded that the prerequisites for the granting of such leave are the appropriate circumstances, a written statement of the employee and the consent of the employer.
+128 of the Labor Code of the Russian Federation establishes that for family reasons and other valid reasons, an employee, upon his written application, may be granted leave without pay, the duration of which is determined by agreement between the employee and the employer.
+From this rule we can conclude that the mandatory conditions for granting such leave are appropriate circumstances, a written statement from the employee and the consent of the employer.

-It should be noted that the employer, when deciding to grant leave, at its discretion assesses the reasons for which the employee needs leave, and if he considers them insignificant or disrespectful, he has the right to refuse.
-We recommend that you approach this issue objectively, since in the event of a dispute, the court or the supervisory authority may side with the employee.
-For example, the Perm Regional Court considered the case on the recognition of the order on the application of disciplinary measures unlawful.
-B. applied to the employer for an unpaid one-day leave without specifying the reason why it was required.
-Accordingly, the employer refused to grant leave, but B. did not go to work.
+Let us note that the employer, when deciding to grant leave, at his own discretion evaluates the reasons why the employee requires leave, and if he considers them insignificant or disrespectful, he has the right to refuse.
+We recommend that you approach this issue objectively, since in the event of a dispute, the court or regulatory authority may side with the employee.
+For example, the Perm Regional Court considered a case on declaring an order to apply disciplinary measures illegal.
+B. applied to her employer for unpaid leave for a day, without indicating the reason why it was required.
+Accordingly, the employer refused to provide leave, but B. did not return to work.
 For this she was reprimanded.
-The court, having examined the materials of the case, found out the reason for the absence - the need to appear before the prosecutor's office and the court (the summons was drawn up with the relevant documents) - and declared the order to impose a disciplinary sanction unlawful (Appeal ruling of the Perm Regional Court dated 12.08.2013 in case No. 33-7452).
+The court, having examined the case materials, found out the reason for the absence - the need to appear at the prosecutor's office and the court (the summons was documented with the relevant documents) - and recognized the order to apply disciplinary action illegal (Appeal ruling of the Perm Regional Court dated August 12, 2013 in case No. 33-7452).

-Of course, the court does not always take the side of the worker.
-If he does not show up for work after the employer refuses to grant unpaid leave, the application of disciplinary measures up to and including dismissal for absenteeism may be recognized by the court as lawful and justified (see, for example, Determination of the Moscow City Court dated 08.09.2015 No. 4g / 8 ‑8669/2015, Appeal ruling of the Omsk Regional Court dated 02.09.2015 in case No. 33-6239 / 2015).
+Of course, the court does not always side with the employee.
+If he does not show up for work after the employer refuses to provide unpaid leave, the court may recognize the application of disciplinary measures up to and including dismissal for absenteeism as legal and justified (see, for example, Determination of the Moscow City Court dated September 8, 2015 No. 4g/8 ‑8669/2015, Appeal ruling of the Omsk Regional Court dated 09/02/2015 in case No. 33‑6239/2015).

-As we found out, in some cases the employer is obliged to satisfy the employee's application for unpaid leave.
+As we found out, in some cases the employer is obliged to satisfy the employee’s request for leave without pay.
 In particular, according to Part 2 of Art.
-128 of the Labor Code of the Russian Federation, the employer must provide the following vacation:
+128 of the Labor Code of the Russian Federation, the employer must provide the following leave:

-• participants in the Great Patriotic War - up to 35 calendar days a year;
+• participants of the Great Patriotic War - up to 35 calendar days a year;

-• working old-age pensioners (by age) - up to 14 calendar days a year;
+• for working old-age pensioners (by age) - up to 14 calendar days per year;

-• parents and wives (husbands) of military personnel, employees of the internal affairs bodies, the federal fire service, the bodies for control over the circulation of narcotic drugs and psychotropic substances, customs authorities, employees of institutions and bodies of the penal system, who died or died as a result of injury, concussion or injury, received in the performance of military service (service) duties, or as a result of an illness associated with military service (service) - up to 14 calendar days a year;
+• parents and wives (husbands) of military personnel, employees of internal affairs bodies, the federal fire service, authorities for control of the circulation of narcotic drugs and psychotropic substances, customs authorities, employees of institutions and bodies of the penitentiary system, who died or died as a result of injury, concussion or injury, received while performing the duties of military service (service), or as a result of an illness associated with military service (service) - up to 14 calendar days a year;

-• working disabled people - up to 60 calendar days a year;
+• for working disabled people - up to 60 calendar days per year;

-• employees in cases of childbirth, marriage registration, death of close relatives - up to 5 calendar days.
+• employees in cases of the birth of a child, marriage registration, death of close relatives - up to 5 calendar days.

-Leave on the latter basis is not uncommon.
+Happy holidays the last reason problems are common.
 In particular, the employer does not always correctly identify close relatives.
 (For example, is it necessary to provide an employee with unpaid leave in connection with the funeral of his uncle?)
-There is no precise interpretation of this concept in any Russian law.
-So, according to Art.
+There is no exact interpretation of this concept in any Russian law No. So, according to Art.
 2 of the RF IC, family members are spouses, parents and children, and by virtue of Art.
-14 IC RF close relatives are considered parents and children, grandfathers, grandmothers, grandchildren, full and half brothers and sisters.
+14 of the RF IC, close relatives are considered to be parents and children, grandparents, grandchildren, full and half brothers and sisters.
 As you can see, the categories “family members” and “close relatives” overlap.
-We believe that the granting of unpaid leave in connection with, for example, the death of an uncle remains at the discretion of the employer, but the refusal to grant such leave in connection with the death of a grandmother will be illegal.
+We believe that the provision of unpaid leave in connection with, for example, the death of an uncle remains at the discretion of the employer, but a refusal to provide such leave in connection with the death of a grandmother will be illegal.

 Given in Art.
-128 of the Labor Code of the Russian Federation, the list of grounds when the employer has no right to refuse leave is far from exhaustive: the relevant cases can be established by the Labor Code of the Russian Federation or other federal laws.
+128 of the Labor Code of the Russian Federation, the list of grounds when an employer does not have the right to refuse leave is far from exhaustive: relevant cases can be established by the Labor Code of the Russian Federation or other federal laws.

 For example, according to Art.
-173 of the Labor Code of the Russian Federation, the employer is obliged to provide unpaid leave to employees admitted to entrance examinations upon admission to a higher educational institution, as well as students of preparatory departments of educational institutions of higher education for passing the final certification - 15 calendar days.
-Slightly less - 10 calendar days of unpaid leave - must be provided by the employer to employees who combine work with obtaining secondary vocational education (Article 174 of the Labor Code of the Russian Federation).
+173 of the Labor Code of the Russian Federation, the employer is obliged to provide leave without pay to employees admitted to entrance examinations upon admission to higher education. educational institution, as well as students of preparatory departments educational organizations higher education to pass the final certification - 15 calendar days.
+The employer is required to provide slightly less - 10 calendar days of unpaid leave - to employees who combine work with obtaining secondary vocational education (Article 174 of the Labor Code of the Russian Federation).

 note

-An employee with two or more children under the age of 14, an employee with a disabled child under the age of 18, a single mother raising a child under the age of 14, a father raising a child under 14 without a mother, collective agreement annual additional leaves without pay can be established at a convenient time for them, lasting up to 14 calendar days (Article 263 of the Labor Code of the Russian Federation).
+An employee with two or more children under the age of 14, an employee with a disabled child under the age of 18, a single mother raising a child under the age of 14, a father raising a child under the age of 14 without a mother, a collective agreement annual additional holidays without maintaining wages at a time convenient for them for up to 14 calendar days (Article 263 of the Labor Code of the Russian Federation).

-In some cases, unpaid leave is given to part-time workers.
+In some cases, unpaid leave is granted to part-time workers.
 So, by virtue of Art.
-286 of the Labor Code of the Russian Federation, if at part-time work the duration of the annual paid leave is less than at the main place of work, then the employer, at the request of the employee, must provide him with a leave of the corresponding duration without pay.
+286 of the Labor Code of the Russian Federation, if at a part-time job the duration of annual paid leave is less than at the main place of work, then the employer, at the request of the employee, must provide him with leave of the corresponding duration without pay.

-But not only the Labor Code defines cases when the employer cannot refuse unpaid leave: such cases can be established by other federal laws.
-For clarity, we present them in the table.
+But not only the Labor Code defines cases when an employer cannot refuse unpaid leave: such cases can also be established by other federal laws.
+For clarity, we present them in a table.

 Rule of lawCategories of workersDuration

-Federal Law dated 02.03.2007 No. 25-FZ "On municipal service in the Russian Federation"Municipal employeesUp to a year
+Federal Law of March 2, 2007 No. 25-FZ “On Municipal Service in the Russian Federation”Municipal employeesUp to a year

-Federal Law of 27.05.1998 No. 76-FZ "On the status of military personnel"Military spousesThe part of the spouses' leave in excess of the duration of the annual leave at the main place
+Federal Law of May 27, 1998 No. 76-FZ “On the status of military personnel”Military spousesPart of the spouses' leave exceeding the duration of the annual leave at the main place

-Law of the Russian Federation of 15.01.1993 No. 4301-1 "On the status of Heroes of the Soviet Union, Heroes of the Russian Federation and full holders of the Order of Glory"Heroes of the USSR, RF and full holders of the Order of GloryUp to 3 weeks per year
+Law of the Russian Federation of January 15, 1993 No. 4301-1 “On the status of Heroes of the Soviet Union, Heroes of the Russian Federation and full holders of the Order of Glory”Heroes of the USSR, Russian Federation and full holders of the Order of GloryUp to 3 weeks per year

 WWII participantsUp to 35 days a year

-Those who worked during the Second World War at air defense facilities, the construction of fortifications, naval bases, airfields and other military facilities
+Worked at sites during the Second World War air defense, construction of defensive structures, naval bases, airfields and other military facilities

-Federal Law of 12.06.2002 No. 67-FZ "On Basic Guarantees of Electoral Rights and the Right to Participate in a Referendum of Citizens of the Russian Federation"Proxies of candidates participating in elections, as well as proxies of electoral associationsFor the period of office
+Federal Law of June 12, 2002 No. 67-FZ “On Basic Guarantees voting rights and the rights to participate in a referendum of citizens of the Russian Federation"Proxies of candidates participating in elections, as well as proxies of electoral associationsFor the period of office

-Federal Law of 22.02.2014 No. 20-FZ "On the election of deputies of the State Duma of the Federal Assembly of the Russian Federation"Trustees of a political party, candidates nominated by electoral districtsFor the period of office
+Federal Law No. 20-FZ dated February 22, 2014 “On elections of deputies State Duma Federal Assembly of the Russian Federation"Proxies of a political party, candidates nominated in electoral districtsFor the period of office

-Note: the refusal to grant leave guaranteed by labor legislation, and the subsequent disciplinary punishment of employees who took such leave without the consent of the employer, are recognized by the courts and regulatory authorities as unlawful.
-So, Z. went to court with a claim against the Municipal House of Culture and Arts named after GV Kalinichenko "on reinstatement at work after dismissal for absenteeism.
-In the course of the consideration of the case, the court found that, on the basis of the decision of the election commission of the municipal district Z., as a proxy of the candidate for the position of the head of the district, certificate No. 1 was issued stating that she was the proxy of the candidate.
-The employer was informed about this.
+Let us note: the refusal to grant leave guaranteed by labor legislation and the subsequent disciplinary punishment of employees who went on such leave without the consent of the employer is recognized by the courts and regulatory authorities as unlawful.
+Thus, Z. went to court with a demand against the Municipal House of Culture and Arts named after.
+G.V.
+Kalinichenko" on reinstatement after dismissal for absenteeism.
+During the consideration of the case, the court found that, based on the decision of the election commission of the municipal district, Z., as an authorized representative of the candidate for the position of head of the district, was issued certificate No. 1 stating that she is an authorized representative of the candidate.
+The employer was notified about this.

-08.08.2014 Z. received a phone call, she was informed about the need to report to the administration of the Moscow region, where she stayed from 13.00 to 18.00.
-On August 11, 2014 Z. submitted an explanatory note, in which she indicated the reasons for the absence and the details of the identity card of the trustee, and attached a certificate from the administration of the Moscow region.
-However, the MU management nevertheless dismissed Z.
+08.08.2014 Z. received a phone call, she was informed that she needed to appear at the administration of the Moscow Region, where she stayed from 13.00 to 18.00.
+08/11/2014 Z. submitted an explanatory note, in which she indicated the reasons for her absence and details of the identity of the authorized representative, and attached a certificate from the administration of the Moscow Region.
+However, the management of MU still fired Z.

 By virtue of Art.
-43 of Law No. 67-FZ, for the period of authority of a proxy, the employer is obliged to give proxies, at their request, unpaid leave.
-Since Z. was not granted such leave, even though she did not write an application, but informed the management about the need to be absent by phone, the dismissal was declared illegal: there was a good reason for leaving work - carrying out activities related to the elections, about than Z. subsequently provided a certificate (Appellate ruling of the Moscow Regional Court of 18.03.2015 in case No. 33-5980 / 2015).
+43 of Law No. 67-FZ, during the period of authority of the authorized representative, the employer is obliged to give the authorized persons, at their request, unpaid leave.
+Since such leave was not granted to Z., even though she did not write a statement, but informed management about the need for absence by telephone, the dismissal was considered illegal: there was a good reason for leaving work - carrying out activities related to elections, about than Z. subsequently provided a certificate (Appeal ruling of the Moscow Regional Court dated March 18, 2015 in case No. 33-5980/2015).

 For your information

-The cases of granting unpaid leave can be established by collective bargaining or industry agreements.
-For example, the Industry Agreement on Organizations of the Federal Agency for Technical Regulation and Metrology for 2015-2017 gives a woman with a child under the age of 16 the right to one additional day off per month without pay.
+Cases for granting unpaid leave may be established by collective agreement or industry agreements.
+For example, the Industry Agreement on Organizations Federal agency according to technical regulation and metrology for 2015 - 2017, a woman who has a child under the age of 16 is given the right to one additional day off per month without pay.

-Summing up the section, let's say that if the employer has provided the number of days of unpaid leave in full as determined by law, collective agreement or agreement, then upon a new request during the same year, the employer has the right to refuse such a leave to an employee of a preferential category.
-For example, a disabled employee received 30 days of unpaid leave in April and August 2015 (in total, according to Article 128 of the Labor Code of the Russian Federation, a disabled person has the right to count on 60 days a year).
-If he asks for unpaid leave again, for example, in November, the employer has the right to refuse to grant such leave and this will not be a violation of the law.
+To summarize the section, we say that if the employer has provided the number of days of unpaid leave in full determined by law, collective agreement or agreement, then upon a new request during the same year, the employer has the right to refuse such leave to an employee of a preferential category.
+For example, a disabled employee in April and August 2015 received unpaid leave for 30 days (in total, according to Article 128 of the Labor Code of the Russian Federation, a disabled person has the right to count on 60 days a year).
+If he asks for unpaid leave again, for example, in November, the employer has the right to refuse to provide such leave and this will not be a violation of the law.

 How long can unpaid family leave be granted?
-The Labor Code does not provide a clear answer to this question and does not establish restrictions.
-Consequently, as a general rule, such leave can last a day, a week, several months and any other period on which an agreement is reached between the employee and the employer.
+The Labor Code does not give a clear answer to this question and does not establish restrictions.
+Therefore, according to general rule such leave can last a day, a week, several months or any other period that is agreed upon between the employee and the employer.

-However, some regulations provide for a time limit on unpaid leave.
-For example, on the basis of paragraph 15 of Art.
-46 of the Federal Law of 27.07.2004 No. 79-FZ "On the State Civil Service of the Russian Federation", the duration of unpaid leave granted to civil servants for family reasons and other valid reasons cannot be more than a year.
-A similar period is set for unpaid leave of municipal employees.
+However, some regulations There is a time limit for taking unpaid leave.
+For example, on the basis of clause 15 of Art.
+46 of the Federal Law of July 27, 2004 No. 79-FZ “On the State Civil Service of the Russian Federation,” the duration of leave without pay, provided for family reasons and other valid reasons to civil servants, cannot be more than a year.
+A similar period is established for unpaid leaves of municipal employees.

 note

-What to do when an employee has several reasons for unpaid leave, for example, an employee who is a pensioner and a disabled person, respectively, is entitled to 14 and 60 calendar days of vacation?
-Labor legislation does not contain an answer.
-We believe that in this case, the employee has the right to count only on a longer vacation.
+What to do when an employee has several reasons for taking leave without pay, for example, an employee who is retired and disabled, respectively, has the right to 14 and 60 calendar days of leave?
+Labor legislation does not contain the answer.
+We believe that in this case the employee has the right to count only on longer leave.

-Note that keeping records of unpaid vacations is necessary for several reasons.
+Please note that it is necessary to keep records of unpaid leave for several reasons.

-Firstly, as we have already said, this will help the employer justify the refusal to grant leave to employees who, as a general rule, the employer is obliged to grant it (Appellate ruling of the Altai Regional Court of January 22, 2014 in case No. 33-502 / 2014).
+Firstly, as we have already said, this will help the employer justify the refusal to provide leave to employees to whom, as a general rule, the employer is obliged to provide it (Appeal ruling of the Altai Regional Court dated January 22, 2014 in case No. 33-502/2014).

-Secondly, the number of days of unpaid leave is important for calculating the length of service for granting annual paid leave.
-Recall that according to Part 1 of Art.
-121 of the Labor Code of the Russian Federation, the length of service, which gives the right to an annual basic paid vacation, includes the time provided at the request of the employee without pay, not exceeding 14 calendar days during the working year.
-Leave (s) without pay in excess of 14 days shall not be included in the specified length of service.
+Secondly, the number of days of unpaid leave is important for calculating length of service for the provision of annual paid leave.
+Let us remind you that according to Part 1 of Art.
+121 of the Labor Code of the Russian Federation, the length of service that gives the right to annual basic paid leave includes the time of unpaid leave provided at the request of the employee, not exceeding 14 calendar days during the working year.
+Vacation time (vacations) without pay exceeding 14 days is not subject to inclusion in the specified length of service.

-The non-inclusion of such time is reflected in an increase in the working year by the corresponding number of days, which in personnel records means a shift in the beginning or end of the working year in which unpaid leave was used (Appeal ruling of the Krasnoyarsk Regional Court dated March 18, 2013 in case No. 33-2432).
+Failure to include such time is reflected by an increase in the working year by the corresponding number of days, which in personnel records means a shift in the beginning or end of the working year in which leave without pay was used (Appeal ruling of the Krasnoyarsk Regional Court dated March 18, 2013 in case No. 33-2432).

-Unpaid leave is granted only at the initiative of the employee (granting such leave at the initiative of the employer - for example, in the case of a decrease in the volume of work - is a violation of labor legislation), that is, the employer needs an employee's statement.
-The application must indicate the reasons why the vacation is necessary so that the employer can make an informed decision, and of course, the desired dates.
+Unpaid leave is provided only at the initiative of the employee (providing such leave at the initiative of the employer - for example, in the event of a reduction in the volume of work - is a violation of labor legislation), that is, the employer needs an application from the employee.
+The application must indicate the reasons why leave is needed so that the employer can make an informed decision, and of course, the desired dates.

-The employer can express agreement (disagreement) with the application by making an appropriate entry on it, for example, "I do not object", "Agreed".
-On the basis of such a certified statement, an order is issued to grant unpaid leave.
-For this, a unified form T-6 (T-6a) or a form approved by the institution is used.
-The order must indicate the type of vacation, the number of calendar days of vacation and the dates on which it falls.
+The employer can express agreement (disagreement) with the statement by making an appropriate note on it, for example, “I don’t object”, “Agreed”.
+Based on such an endorsed application, an order is issued to grant leave without pay.
+For this, the unified form T-6 (T-6a) or a form approved by the institution is used.
+The order must indicate the type of leave, the number of calendar days of leave and the dates on which it falls.

 For your information

 Some workers go on vacation without waiting for an order.
-In this case, if they do not belong to the preferential categories for which leave must be granted, the employer can fix absenteeism and apply disciplinary measures up to and including dismissal.
-For example, the Leningrad Regional Court in its Ruling No. 33-3394 / 2014 of 07/03/2014 indicated that the presence of a manager's resolution on an application for additional unpaid leave does not indicate that the employee has reached an agreement with the employer on this issue, since the granting of leave must be formalized by order.
+In this case, if they do not belong to preferential categories for whom leave must be granted, the employer can record absenteeism and apply disciplinary measures up to and including dismissal.
+For example, the Leningrad Regional Court in its Ruling dated July 3, 2014 No. 33-3394/2014 indicated that the presence of a manager’s resolution on an application requesting additional unpaid leave does not indicate that the employee has reached an agreement with the employer on this issue, since the provision of leave must be formalized by order.

-The order on granting leave is signed by the head of the organization or another authorized person (part 4 of article 20 of the Labor Code of the Russian Federation).
-Be sure to familiarize the employee with the order against signature.
+The order for granting leave is signed by the head of the organization or another authorized person (Part 4 of Article 20 of the Labor Code of the Russian Federation).
+Be sure to familiarize the employee with the order and sign it.

-If the institution employs remote employees, the registration of unpaid leave for them can take place through the exchange of electronic documents with enhanced qualified signatures (parts 4, 5 of article 312.1 of the Labor Code of the Russian Federation).
+If the institution employs remote employees, unpaid leave for them can be arranged through an exchange electronic documents with enhanced qualified signatures (Parts 4, 5 of Article 312.1 of the Labor Code of the Russian Federation).

-And of course, information about unpaid leave must be entered in section.
+And of course, information about unpaid leave must be included in section.
 VIII personal card.

-Can an employee be recalled from unpaid leave?
+Is it possible to recall an employee from unpaid leave?

 Finally

-As a general rule, unpaid leave is granted for family reasons on the basis of a written application from the employee.
-But there are cases when the employer does not have the right to refuse to grant such leave.
+As a general rule, unpaid leave is granted for family reasons based on a written application from the employee.
+But there are cases when the employer does not have the right to refuse to provide such leave.
 They are determined by the Labor Code, other federal laws, agreements, collective agreements.
-In addition, remember that vacation periods in excess of 14 calendar days are not included in the length of service for the provision of annual paid vacation.
-And, of course, do not send employees on leave without paying wages yourself, that is, do not show initiative - if during the consideration of the dispute, compulsion to take such leave is revealed, it is possible to apply administrative measures to the employer in the form of a fine under Art.
-5.27 of the Administrative Code of the Russian Federation.
+In addition, remember that a vacation period exceeding 14 calendar days is not included in the length of service for the provision of annual paid leave.
+And, of course, do not send employees on leave without pay, that is, do not take the initiative - if during the consideration of the dispute it is revealed that they are forced to take such leave, it is possible that administrative liability measures may be applied to the employer in the form of a fine under Art.
+5.27 Code of Administrative Offenses of the Russian Federation.